 Solar Panel Options and Services: Sunrun vs. Tesla

-Sunrun installs solar equipment from LONGi—which made our list of the best solar panels—Costco, and Enphase.
+Sunrun installs solar equipment from LONGi—which made our list of recommended home solar panels—Costco, and Enphase.
 Sunrun protects its products and services with a 10-year bumper-to-bumper solar system warranty.
 The warranty covers free equipment replacement, system repairs, and parts and labor.

 Tesla is also known for pioneering the Tesla solar roof.
 The system option uses solar shingles, which are monocrystalline solar panels designed to replace your roof.
 Solar shingles mimic the appearance of a typical roof while acting as a solar energy system.